How to Buy Alloy Wheels

 Buying Alloys Based on the Vehicle’s Model and Make

-Customers choosing alloy rims for their vehicles can buy a set that’s compatible with their car’s make and model, such as Ford Ranger rims.
+Customers choosing alloy rims using a mag wheel selector for their vehicles can buy a set that’s compatible with their car’s make and model, such as Ford Ranger rims.
 Alloys are designed to fit certain vehicles, and shopping according to your make and model can guarantee that you’ll find the right set for your vehicle.

 Alloy 4WD rims are made of one or more materials to offer you a simplified driving experience.
 Each material in a set of alloys may affect the wheels’ price and performance, and it’s important for you to learn about each type of wheel before making a decision.
 Certain materials can increase wheels’ strength and extend their life, as listed in the sections below.